TheNeonNew/Snake_game/README.md

 # Snake_game
-It's the test of the snake game made on pygame for about a hour
+It's the test of the snake game made on pygame for about a hour and then optimized

 Updating log: